Getting an Accounting Degree: What You Can Do with It

 Switching to Accounting

 Thinking about a career change?
-Christie Conticchio, who earned her MS Accounting online through SNHU in 2014, has some advice.
+Christie Conticchio '14G, who earned her master's in accounting online through SNHU in 2014, has some advice.
 She transitioned to accounting from teaching middle school by taking her time, staying disciplined and keeping faith in her convictions.

-“It took me about 4 1/2 years to get my master’s, because I was working full time as a teacher,” she said.
-“Because of my demanding schedule, I could only manage one a class at a time.
+“It took me about four and a half years to get my master’s, because I was working full time as a teacher,” she said.
+“Because of my demanding schedule, I could only manage one class at a time.
 But that also helped me do better.

 “It was definitely hard to be working one career while knowing I was going to eventually transition to another,” she said.
 “But deep down I knew it was going to pay off.”